toreau/Lingua-NO-Syllable/README.md

     As the Norwegian and the Danish languages are quite similar, at least written, this module might work for the Danish language as well.

+ACCENTED CHARACTERS

+    Accented characters, like é, à etc., are normalized (see Unicode::Normalize) before the number of syllables are calculated.

 SEE ALSO